cleatherbury/Automage_updating_catalog_information/README.md

 ...

 ## Script to generate a PDF report
-Create a script reports.py to generate PDF report to supplier using the nano editor:
+Create a script reports.py to generate PDF report to supplier using the vi editor:
 ```
 vi ~/reports.py
 ```